-We offer support to individuals and couples looking to address relationship problems.
+We offer support and relationship counselling to individuals and couples looking to address problems.
 Relationship difficulties are by far one of the biggest stressors that we face.
 At every age and stage of life we come across relationship challenges, it could be with our significant other, friends, family or work colleagues.
 The key to overcoming these challenges is to keep working at things and seek out help when you need it.
 Discover six strategies for improving your relationship below.
-If you still feel you need further support contact the team at PMW who can work with you to navigate relationship issues and enhance your happiness.
+If you still feel you need further support with marriage counselling / relationship counselling, contact the team at PMW who can work with you to navigate issues and enhance your happiness.

 Improve Your Relationship

 Here are six strategies for improving your own wellbeing and enhancing the quality of your relationships.

 - Take responsibility.
 It’s time to stop blaming your partner and focus on taking control of your own happiness.

 - Learn to forgive.
 In every relationship, there are always moments or events which cause one or the other pain.
 Improving your relationship (and happiness) is impossible until you find ways of forgiving your loved one.